 “So, this is what it’s like to feed three growing boys!”
 I told my husband, shuffling through the fridge wondering what to feed the kids.

-I figured raising twins would include double of most standard purchases, but I was still surprised at some of the costs I didn’t expect.
+I figured raising twins would include double of most standard purchases and essentials, but I was still surprised at some of the unexpected costs.

 Surprising costs of raising twins

 Maybe you’ve reviewed your yearly budget and are shocked at how much you’ve spent in the last year of having twins.
 You thought you’d stop spending in one area (“Yay, no more formula!”) only to find yourself spending on other expenses (“How many snacks can two toddlers eat?!”).

 Perhaps you’re a soon-to-be twin mom, wondering how much your finances might change as you prepare for their arrival.
 Or you’ve found ways to keep expenses minimal, applying frugal practices even more.

 From my personal experience and surveying other twin moms, I realized that there were a few surprising costs to raising twins.
 I share them with you below so that you can better prepare or balance your budget now that you’re a mom of twins:

 1. Twin-specific baby gear

 Disclosure: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.